mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= trunk =

+* Added `*{text-rendering: optimizeLegibility;}` to default CSS rules to enable kerning and ligatures in supported browsers.
+Note this will not appear for upgrades, only new installs

 = 1.22 - March 4, 2009 =

 * Fixed bug that caused occasional hyphenation errors for non-English languages.